THOMAS ELLIS OWEN, THE FATHER OF SOUTHSEA

 Thomas Ellis Owen is recognised as the architect, builder and developer who shaped the development of Southsea and built some of the finest buildings that still exist in the area today, such as St Jude's Church in Palmerston Road, Portland Terrace and Eastern Parade.

-Born in 1804 in Dublin, Thomas Ellis Owen was the son of Jacob Owen a Master Smith in the Royal Engineers.
+Born in 11th March 1805 in London, Thomas Ellis Owen was the son of Jacob Owen a Master Smith in the Royal Engineers.
 Jacob was posted to Portsmouth in 1820, settling with his family, as it turned out, permanently on the island.

 THOMAS ELLIS OWEN AND THE DEVELOPMENT OF SOUTHSEA

 Thomas Ellis Owen's Southsea is an example of what has been called a 'villa suburb' (D.Lloyd, 1984).

 The earliest examples of this type of suburb include John Nash's Park Villages in Regents Park, built c1820-30, which comprised detached villas set out on winding roads with lush landscaping.

 This 'villa suburb' feel can be appreciated by walking around the area of Kent Road and Queen's Crescent and the Merton Road, Nelson Road, Albany Road area, although a few of Owen's buildings were lost during The Blitz of the Second World War and some to more recent redevelopment, you can still see superb villas and Regency terraces, with large gardens and tree lined streets.